ccs-cs1l-f24/spacetime-raytracer-monorepo/README.md

 If you're running MacOS, you will need to have MoltenVK installed for Vulkan to work.

-Applications using Vulkan will typically bundle MoltenVK, but I don't have a reference mac to test on.
+Applications using Vulkan will typically bundle MoltenVK, but I don't have a reference mac to test with.

 You can either install it [through brew](https://formulae.brew.sh/formula/molten-vk) or as part of the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home#mac).